UAlbertaALTLab/click-in-text-chrome/README.md

 2. Click on "Load unpacked" ![load_unpacked.png](readme_assets/load_unpacked.png)  and choose the generated `./dist` directory.
 This loads the code generated in `./dist` as a chrome plugin.

+## Linter

+`.eslintrc` and `.eslintignore` are both present.
+To project javascript manually, run `$ eslint [--fix] .` under project root.

+We also have a Github action that runs `eslint --fix .` and commits automatically to enforce formatting.